dblindrepo/VDT/README.md

 The converter transforms constituent trees into dependency structures through four main sequential stages:

-1. **Head percolation** — assigns a lexical head to each constituent node using language-specific head-finding rules tailored for Vietnamese.
+1. **Head identification** — identifies the head for each constituent node using head percolation rules tailored for Vietnamese.
-2. **Coordination resolution** — handles symmetric conjunct structures.
+2. **Coordination handling** — identifies Vietnamese coordination structures and resolves them by assigning the first conjunct as the head and attaching shared dependents directly to it.
-3. **Dependency labeling** — assigns one of 83 labels to each head–dependent arc based on phrasal categories, functional tags (e.g., `PRD`, `CMP`, `TMP`), and syntactic contexts.
+3. **Dependency Labeling** - assigns one of 83 relation labels to each head–dependent arc based on POS tags, functional tags, and constituency tags.
-4. **NULL element processing** — resolves traces and empty categories introduced by the original phrase-structure annotation.
+4. **NULL element processing** — handles empty categories tailored to Vietnamese syntactic features.

 Detailed pseudocode for stage **Dependency labeling** is documented in `dependency_labeling_procedures.pdf`, and the implementation is available in the `vdt_converter` directory.